• Skip to primary navigation

 The flavor of the liqueur is sweet and slightly tart, with a mellow cherry aroma.

-If you are looking for a Maraschino Liqueur substitute, Cherry Heering is a good option.
+If you are looking for a Maraschino Liqueur substitute, Cherry Heering is a good option - and similar swap thinking appears in cherry tomato substitute ideas for fresh applications.

 It can be used in cocktails that call for Maraschino Liqueur, or you can use it to make your own cherry-flavored cocktails.